jvanlier/self-driving-car-engineer/Project2_Advanced_Lane_Finding/README.md

 ### Pipeline (single images)

-Please see these two figures for a demonstration of all steps in the pipeline:
+Please see these two figures for `test1.jpg` and `straight_lines1.jpg` for a demonstration of all steps in the pipeline:

 ![alt][image2]
 ![alt][image3]